Master of Science in Data Science Program Requirements

 The Master of Science in Data Science Online Program equips students with the knowledge and competencies required to become data science and analytics professionals.
 Applying tools and methods such as probability theory, statistical analysis and computing, and exploring subjects such as data collection, manipulation, processing, analysis and visualization, the students learn how to solve data-driven problems and practice analytics-driven decision making.
 Furthermore, students learn how to automate these activities by cloud computing and machine learning platforms as the amount of accumulated data grows immensely.

-The application deadlines for the M.S. in Data Science program are as follows:
+Graduate applications for the M.S. in Data Science program are considered on a rolling basis with no application deadline.

 General Admission Requirements for Data Science Graduate Program